 This is hardly a picture of rampaging profit growth yet market participants keep piling in for the same reason they always do – they expect the market to be higher tomorrow.
 The same psychology works in reverse – in a market crash they keep piling out as they believe prices will be lower tomorrow.

 We can’t tell you when the US market will stop going up.
 What we can say with certainty is that there will be an awful lot of disappointed participants if corporate profit expansion doesn’t start to move at a faster pace.
-And that’s where we begin to get sceptical.
+And that’s where we begin to get skeptical.
 We note that profit For professional investors only margins peaked well above their long-term average in Q3 2014.
 Since then employee compensation as a share of corporate revenue has been very gradually rising from its all-time low (data since 1950) and profit margins have fallen commensurately.
 We would not be shocked to see this trend continue.

 Revolving politics and the Catalonian putsch

 For those who missed it New Zealand had a general election on 23 September and when the government finally took office during October it was the loser sitting in the seat of the Prime Minister.
 The incumbent National Party won 44.4% of the votes whilst the main opposition, the Labour Party, won 36.9% of the votes.
 Yet it is Labour now in power thanks to the support of the NZ First Party which polled just 7.2% of the votes and the Greens (6.3%).
 For his “trouble” the leader of the NZ First Party (Winston Peters) has been handed the Deputy Prime Ministership and two key portfolios: Foreign Affairs and State-Owned-Enterprises.
 Not bad for a fellow with only 7.2% of the voting public behind him.